 UK Immigration authorities typically initiate the process of canceling an approved ETA when there are grounds for cancellation.

 Can I appeal my case if my ETA was denied or canceled?

 No. There is no right to administrative review or appeal against a decision made on an ETA application.

 If refused an ETA, a traveler can apply for a UK visa instead, where the application process allows for a more thorough consideration.

 However, the Judicial Review process allows applicants to challenge a decision they believe to be unlawful.

 Will UK ETA applicant data be shared with carriers?

-How will my data be processed by the UK ETA system?
+How will the UK ETA system process my data?

 How long will the UK ETA system have my data?

 The system typically stores facial biometric data for three years unless there’s a reason to hold onto them longer.
 Personal information and biographics are kept for 15 years following the last case action under visa retention periods.